UnGuZartex/Blockr/Documentation/UseCases.md

 3. The system increments the amount of blocks which can still be placed.

 ### Extensions
 1a.
-When the user moves the cursor over a block which is connected to another block through the socket and clicks the left mouse key
- 1. The system disconnects the block on it's socket.
- 2. The system system drags all blocks which are connected through the socket as one entity.
- 3. The system sees all the blocks as one entity.

-1b.
-When the user moves the cursor over a block which is connected to another block through the socket and clicks the left mouse key
+When the user moves the cursor over a block that is not in a cavity which is connected to another block through the socket and then presses the left mouse key
  1. The system disconnects the socket of the clicked block from the plug of the block above.
- 2. The system keeps all other connections.
+ 2. The system identifies the potential group of connected blocks of the clicked block.
  3. The system moves the group of blocks as one entity.

+1b.
+When the user moves the cursor over a block that is not in a cavity which is connected to other blocks but not with the top socket and then presses the left mouse key
+ 1. The system identifies the potential group of connected blocks of the clicked block.
+ 2. The system moves the group of blocks as one entity.

 1c.
-When the user moves the cursor over a block which is connected through other blocks but not with the top socket and clicks the left mouse key
+When the user moves the cursor over a block that is in the cavity of a/an while/if block and then presses the left mouse key
+ 1. The system disconnects the socket of the clicked block from the plug of the block above (the loop block or a different block in the cavity).
+ 2. The system disconnects the socket of the cavity from the plug of the connected block.
+ 3. The system identifies the potential group of connected blocks of the clicked block.
+ 4. The system connects the socket from the cavity to the plug that was connected to the clicked block.
- 1. The system moves the group of blocks as one entity.
+ 5. The system moves the group of blocks as one entity.

 1d.
-When the user moves the cursor over a block which is in the cavity of a/an while/if block and clicks the left mouse key
+When the user moves the cursor over a conditional block of a/an while/if block and then presses the left mouse key
- 1. The system disconnects the the socket of the clicked block from the plug of the block above (the loop block or a different block in the cavity).
+ 1. The system disconnects the socket of the conditional block from the corresponding plug of the while/if block.
- 2. The system disconnects the socket of the cavity from plug of the connected block.
- 3. The system keeps all other connections of the clicked block.
- 4. The system connects the socket from the cavity to the plug which was connected to the clicked block.
- 5. The system moves the group of blocks as one entity.
+ 2. The system moves the conditional block and its still connected blocks (if any) as one entity.

-1e.
-When the user moves the cursor over a conditional block of a/an while/if block and clicks the left mouse key
- 1. The system disconnects the socket of the conditional block from the corresponding plug of the if/while block.

 3a.
 When the maximum amount of blocks was inside the Program Area
  1. The system adds back all possible blocks to the Palette.